Dobby-Mphahlele/Problem-set-2/README.md

 ### Setup Google Colab

 * Open open `Dobby_VoIP_Call_Analysis.ipynb` file in this repo
-* Then click on `Open in Colab` as seen below <br>
+* Then click on `Open in Colab` as seen below: <br>
    <img width="956" alt="Opening_Colab" src="https://github.com/user-attachments/assets/57afedbc-fc0b-4d13-b303-1b2ec3ee8e5a">

 ### Uploading from the csv file
-* I have simplified the process of uploading the file by hosting it on GitHub, you only need to run the cell provided on the nodebook that will retrive the data.
+* I have simplified the process of uploading the file by hosting it on GitHub, you only need to run the cell provided on the notebook that will retrive the data.

 ### Install and Configure PySpark